KrishnSo/CS453_Project/REPORT.md

 # CS453 Project Report
 ## NetGameSim to MPI Distributed Algorithms

-Name: Krishna Somarapu (`ksomar3`)
+Krishna Somarapu (`ksomar3`)

-## 1) Approach / Overall idea
+## 1) Approach and overall idea

-The goal of this project was to build a full pipeline, not just isolated algorithm code.
-I used generated graph data (synthetic and NetGameSim-style JSON), enriched it with positive weights, partitioned nodes across MPI ranks, and then ran distributed leader election and shortest path computations.
+The goal of this project was to build a full pipeline and not just isolated algorithm code.
+I used generated graph data (synthetic and NetGameSim style JSON) to enrich it with positive weights, partitioned nodes across MPI ranks, and then ran distributed leader election and shortest path computations.

-A key design choice is that **nodes are not MPI ranks**.
+A key design choice is that nodes are not MPI ranks.
 Each rank owns multiple nodes, which is closer to realistic distributed systems.

 Pipeline used:

-`generate/import graph -> assign weights + normalize IDs -> partition nodes -> run MPI algorithms -> collect metrics`
+`generate and import graph -> assign weights + normalize IDs -> partition nodes -> run MPI algorithms -> collect metrics`

 ---

-## 2) Implementation details
+## 2) Implementation and extra details

 ### 2.1 Graph generation and enrichment

-`tools/graph_export/export_graph.py` supports two modes:
+`tools/graph_export/export_graph.py` supports two modes

-1. **Synthetic mode**
+1. Synthetic mode
    - builds a connected graph (chain backbone + extra random edges)
    - assigns positive integer weights in `[1,20]`
    - records random seed

-2. **NetGameSim-style import mode**
+2. NetGameSim style import mode
    - reads edges using `fromNode.id` / `toNode.id`
    - remaps node IDs to `0..N-1`
    - assigns seeded positive weights